Mr. T's Commandments

-Mr. T's Commandments is a rap EP for children, released in 1984.
-In it, Mr. T guides the youth of America with lessons on love, not talking to strangers, honoring parents, doing homework and saying "no" to drug use.
+Mr. T's Commandments is a hip hop EP for children, released in 1984.
+In it, Mr. T guides the youth of America with lessons on love, not talking to strangers, honoring parents, doing homework, and saying no to drug use.

 The album's lead single, "Mr. T's Commandment," was released in 1984.
 It peaked at #75 on the Billboard Hot R&B/Hip Hop Songs chart.